MohamedEdrees/MY-favorite-Places-in-EGYPT/ReadME.md

 The 'itemClick()' function holds the functionality of the clicking event for both clicking the marker and clicking an item in the list , calls the NYTimes API asynchronously ( and ofcourse in handles the request failure) , seting the content of the infowindow (the popup window that presents the NYTimes articles) as well as creating the animation of the marker when it clicked.

 ## How to run this App ?
-Simply by opening **index.html** file with any browser , and also make sure that your firewall doesn't block NYTimes or Google Maps services , if you are having any troubles with the blocking sevices in your operating system you can read this article : https://www.digitaltrends.com/computing/how-to-block-a-website/.
+Simply by opening **index.html** file with any browser , and also make sure that your firewall doesn't block NYTimes or Google Maps services , if you are having any troubles with the blocking sevices in your operating system.
 #BY Mohamed Edrees